BuravV/Vladimir-Komarov---Data-Analysis-Portfolio/Telegram Sales Report/README.md

 ## Solution

-Description of the solution can be found in the pdf file [**Telegram Sales Report**](https://github.com/BuravV/Vladimir-Komarov---Data-Analysis-Portfolio/blob/main/Telegram%20Sales%20Report/Telegram%20Sales%20Report.pdf)
+Description of the solution can be found in the pdf file [**Telegram Sales Report**](https://github.com/BuravV/Vladimir-Komarov---Data-Analysis-Portfolio/blob/main/Telegram%20Sales%20Report/Telegram%20Sales%20Report.pdf).
+More datails including input/output data and source data are provided.